EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • User-friendly

-• Compact, light and reliable
+• Compact, light, and reliable

-• Easy to use optional software available
+• Easy-to-use optional software available

-• Low-cost high quality and very accurate
+• Low-cost, high quality and very accurate

 NeuroTrac® MyoPlus2 Pro